Admissions Requirements

 (b) Premedical advisory committee or science faculty member with a terminal degree in a relevant science discipline at the institution where the applicant received their bachelor’s degree that is familiar with the academic work of the applicant.

-• Applicants must be a U.S. Citizen, Permanent U.S. Resident, or DACA.
+• Applicants must be a U.S. Citizen or a Permanent U.S. Resident.

 Required Secondary Application